elchericito/prive-docs/getting-started/migrating-to-prive.md

-# 📝 Migrating toRecurly Commerce
+# 📝 Migrating to Recurly Commerce

 {% hint style="info" %}
 If you already have an existing subscription business but are looking to grow your revenue or increase retention, a migration is needed.
-Contact our sales team to learn more about migrating toRecurly Commerce: sales@tryprive.com
+Contact our sales team to learn more about migrating to Recurly Commerce: sales@recurly.com
 {% endhint %}

 ## Who do we migrate?

 Recurly Commercemigrates any merchant who has a store hosted on Shopify with at least 500 subscribers.
 If you are looking for a migration and have fewer than 500 subscribers, you may be subject to a one-time migration fee.
-Reach out to sales@tryprive.com to learn more.&#x20;
+Reach out to sales@recurly.com to learn more.&#x20;

 ## What is a migration like?